 Influencer marketing can be described in many different ways.
 Simply put, it involves collaborating with media personalities who have built a strong brand reputation in their particular niche to support your brand or endorse your product.
 Some brands even co-create content with their influencer partners.
-Ultimately, the goal of influencer marketing is increasing brand awareness and driving sales.
+Ultimately, the goal of influencer marketing is to increase brand awareness and drive sales.

 This form of marketing can be unique because brands have to meet the needs of their influencer partners, in addition to the needs of their target audience.
 In order to do this, brands need to respect influencers and build organic relationships with them.
 To initiate these relationships, these brands can give influencers early access to the upcoming product launch, or invite the influencer to visit the company in person.

 It is important for brands to be strategic when crafting their brand message.
 An influencer’s aim is always to promote a positive image of the brand they are partnering with.
-Be that as it may, sometimes your message can be taken out of context turned into something negative.
-For this reason, companies need to be careful with the message they put out.
-It also helps to allow an influencer creative agency when developing the message.
-After all, they know their audiences best.
+Be that as it may, sometimes your message can be taken out of context and turned into something negative.

 What influencer marketing is not

-Influencer marketing is not just about finding someone with a huge following, and offering them money to say good things about you.
-Influencers are people who have spent time building up their own brand and getting earned media.
+Influencer marketing is not just about finding someone with a huge following and offering them money to say good things about you.
+Influencers spend time building up their own brand and getting earned media.
 They generally have the patience to succeed on social media and are quite protective of their reputations because people trust them.
 Contrary to popular belief, influencers aren’t in it just for the money.

 What does not work